apache/accumulo-website/_docs-unreleased/troubleshooting/overview.md

     All is well for table !0
     All is well for table 1

-*Q*: My hadoop cluster has lost a file due to a NameNode failure.
-How can I remove the file?
+**My hadoop cluster has lost a file due to a NameNode failure.
+How can I remove the file?**

-*A*: There's a utility that will check every file reference and ensure that the file exists in HDFS.
+There's a utility that will check every file reference and ensure that the file exists in HDFS.
 Optionally, it will remove the
 reference: